STCC to offer ‘fast track’ Computer & IT Security program

 Students can apply the 27 college credits directly to an associate degree in Computer & IT Security.
 After receiving the certificate, they can take additional courses at STCC for another year to earn their degree.

-STCC will hold two information sessions in June to meet with prospective students about the new fast track certificate program.
-The sessions are scheduled June 8 and June 22 from 5:30 p.m. to 6:30 p.m. in Scibelli Hall (Building 2), Room 317.
+STCC will hold an information session on Thursday, June 22, to meet with prospective students about the new fast track certificate program.
+The session will be held at Scibelli Hall (Building 2), Room 317, from 5:30 p.m. to 6:30 p.m.

 The Computer & IT Security program trains students to protect a company’s IT assets such as infrastructure and data from being compromised, stolen, changed or intruded upon.